Top 30 Functional Testing Tools for Automation Testing

 Success in functional testing is less about getting it right and more about avoiding mistakes.

-Selection of the right functional testing tool is one of the crucial decisions you make for automation testing.
+The selection of the right functional testing tool is one of the crucial decisions you make for automation testing.
 Also, it is important for your overall software testing process.
 If it goes wrong, you pay hard.
 Because every functional testing tool has some limitations, you might overlook some hidden problems.

 In selecting a tool, you have a set of selection constraints, which can be classified into hard and soft constraints.
 Hard constraints are fixed and must be satisfied in any case.
 These constraints include executing environments, programming languages, platforms, and framework used to build the application.
 The soft constraints include cost, maintainability, usability, schedule, level of programming and technical skills required.
 These constraints can be compromised or partially met.

 While selecting the automation testing tool, you need to balance both the constraints based on the project requirements.
 However, it’s challenging to satisfy all the constraints with one functional testing tool.

 Challenges in Software Testing

 There are many challenges in software testing for which QA teams look for testing tools to automate the functional testing.
 Because human error occurs more frequently with manual testing; automation testing maximizes efficiency and streamlines projects for success.
 Manual testing is also time-consuming, taking up more of your team’s attention during work hours.
 It is most practical when test cases run only a few times without frequent repetition.